jamtur01/finicky-chrome-integration/README.md

 ## How It Works

-When the extension is enabled and you hold down the configured modifier key while clicking a link, the extension intercepts the click event.
-Instead of opening the link directly in Chrome, it modifies the URL to use the `finicky://` protocol and passes it to Finicky.
-Finicky then applies its rules to determine how to open the link.
+The extension intercepts link clicks (when using the modifier key) or context menu selections and modifies the URL to use the `finicky://` protocol.
+It then passes this modified URL to Finicky, which applies its rules to determine how to open the link.

 ## Troubleshooting